google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 The above example is a little contrived; I've hidden all the complexity around the use of vendor prefixes.

-Warning: Damn you, vendor prefixes!
+Note: Damn you, vendor prefixes!

 The actual code is a lot more complex. <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Using_full_screen_mode">Mozilla